| |

 back to top

-- Open the Global Preferences.txt file (for Windows XP: C:\Documents and Settings\USER_NAME\ Application Data\SoundSpectrum\SoftSkies\, for Windows Vista and Windows 7: C:\Users\USER_NAME\ AppData\Roaming\SoundSpectrum\SoftSkies\, and for Mac OS: home/Library/Preferences/ SoundSpectrum/SoftSkies/).
+1. Open the Global Preferences.txt file (for Windows XP: C:\Documents and Settings\USER_NAME\ Application Data\SoundSpectrum\SoftSkies\, for Windows Vista, Windows 7 and Windows 8: C:\Users\USER_NAME\ AppData\Roaming\SoundSpectrum\SoftSkies\, and for OS X: home/Library/Preferences/ SoundSpectrum/SoftSkies/).

 Screenshot.Dir = "C:\\Documents and Settings\\USER_NAME\\Desktop"